 Equally, our widening participation strategy has always actively addressed the selective school system that operates within Kent and our existing target schools are all non-selective institutions.
-However, we recognise that there is value in the further assessment of our success against the state school indicator, on a local basis, to ascertain post-Aimhigher which group of state non-selective schools we should continue, or begin to work with, in partnership.
-The funding through this Agreement is targeted to undertake outreach work with 20 Kent
+However, we recognise that there is value in continuing the assessment of our success against the state school indicator, on a local basis, to ascertain which state non-selective schools we should work with in partnership.
+The funding through this Agreement is targeted to undertake outreach work with Kent Medway Progression Federation (KMPF) schools.